kineticadb/grafana-kinetica-datasource/E2E_TESTS_README.md

 **Why it works**: Alert rule UI hasn't changed significantly.

+### ✅ variableQueries.spec.ts (3 tests, conditional)

+**What's tested**:
+- A single-column query populates a *Query* variable
+- `__text` supplies the label while `__value` supplies the stored value
+- Two variables on one dashboard both resolve (they used to cancel each other)

+**What's skipped**: Nothing, but all three self-skip when the datasource health check fails - which is the case in CI, where Grafana runs without a Kinetica behind it.

+**Why it works**: It drives the provisioned dashboard `provisioning/dashboards/kinetica-variable-smoke.json` and asserts on the URL's `var-*` parameters rather than on Grafana's internal test IDs, so it does not depend on the version-specific selectors that forced the other UI tests to be skipped.

+**Why it is worth the exception**: the variable path runs entirely in the browser, so unit tests with a mocked Grafana cannot cover it.
+Both bugs it caught - a shared `requestId` that made concurrent variable queries abort one another, and a DataFrame wrapper that discarded `__value` - passed every unit test.

 ## Manual Testing Checklist

 Before each release, manually verify on **Grafana 10.4+, 11.x, and 12.x**: